 Often these lenders have no “shop front” or retail outlet.
 That means no rent and related expenses… all of which a big bank has to account for in the interest rate it charges you.
 They will typically have an online presence only.
 And this is how with Ubank, NAB can get a fresh, cheaper slice of the mortgage pie.

 But just because alternative lenders don’t have ‘bricks and mortar’ branches doesn’t mean they skimp on service.
-Many have fantastically responsive teams of home loan consultants.
+Many have fantastically responsive teams.
 Also, there are some cutting-edge real-time ‘chat’ facilities available.

-If your mind automatically runs to large lenders when thinking about a big mortgage, you should realise that there are some 100 lenders operating in the Australian market.
-That’s a lot aside from the big 4… and a lot of better potential interest rate value.
+If your mind automatically runs to large lenders when thinking about a mortgage, you should realise that there are some 100 lenders operating in the Australian market.
+That’s a lot aside from the big 4… and a lot of potential to find a better interest rate.

 But besides a typically lower interest rate, many online lenders also offer cheaper upfront and ongoing fees.
 Again, they want your business and are fully aware that high upfront costs work as a deterrent to ditching your big bank.

-That’s why it’s vital when you investigate your home loan options to go straight to the comparison rate that will be listed in all product tables, and not the headline rate.
-The former is a mandated calculation that incorporates upfront fees and ongoing charges, as well as the interest rate.
-The latter just reflects the interest rate.
-This means it could be set artificially low to come up high in interest rate searches, with the true cost being hidden in peripheral costs.
+That’s why you should check the comparison rate when you investigate your home loan options.
+The comparison rate will be listed in all product tables and is a mandated calculation that incorporates upfront fees and ongoing charges, as well as the interest rate.
+They do more than just reflect the interest rate – it should help you understand the true cost of the loan.

-The comparison rate will give you the apples with apples comparison of the bank and non-bank options, so you can accurately gauge how much better off you could be.
+The comparison rate will give you the apples with apples comparison of the bank and non-bank options, so you can have a clearer picture how much better off you could be.

-uno works with 22 lenders, with roughly a quarter of our business going to the big four banks and two-thirds going to non-major lenders.
+uno works with more than 20 lenders, with roughly a third of our business going to the big four banks and two-thirds going to non-major lenders.
 Get in touch now to find out more.